shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 A book appeared out from under a pillow.
 It gently lifted itself into the air, making a journey somewhere else.

 “My bedtime stories!”
-The kobold closest to the book grabbed the book and held it close.
+The kobold closest to the book grabbed it and held it close.
 It stopped moving on its own.

 “What’s all that racket?”
 Sui yelled from the other room.